fdev31/archx/README.md

 - "Profiles" including package sets

-- UI to select packages
+- UI to select packages / installer (file or drive)

+- share disk images with popular desktop environments

+### Maybe

+- installation on windows drive

+This is already possible manually:

+- Create a bootable USB stick of A4D using USBWriter for instance

 ## How it works ?